 - Panel discussions with teams of major superiors and younger religious

 - Presenters including Fr.
 Ron Rolheiser, OMI; Abbot Elias Lorenzo, OSB; Fr.
-John Bartunek, LC; and more!
+John Bartunek, LC; Bro.
+Larry Schatz, and more!

 - Small group, regional, and full-group discussions

-- Early-bird workshops on Monday afternoon - restorative justice, border ministry, and communications & media (scroll down for details)
+- Early-bird workshops on Monday afternoon - border ministry and communications strategies (see below)